smart-data-models/dataModel.OpenChannelManagement/SluiceGate/doc/spec_DE.md

         type: Property
     upstreamControlPoint:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, upstream of the sluice gate.'
           x-ngsi:
+            type: Property
+      description: 'A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, upstream of the sluice gate'
+      x-ngsi:
         type: Relationship
     upstreamEndControlPoint:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A relationship indicating the ID of an entity of type Cross Section, representing a cross section just upstream of the sluice gate.'
           x-ngsi:
+            type: Property
+      description: 'A relationship indicating the ID of an entity of type Cross Section, representing a cross section just upstream of the sluice gate'
+      x-ngsi:
         type: Relationship
     waterDischarge:
-      description: 'The discharge that passes the weir (Q).'
+      description: The discharge that passes the weir (Q)
       minimum: 0
       type: number
       x-ngsi: